 In summary, to evaluate whether fixed-effect interactions improve model performance beyond what is captured by random slopes, we tested two candidate models: one with a temp_90 × stream interaction (m201) and one with a temp_90 × year interaction (m202), comparing them against our baseline random slope model with a quadratic temperature effect (m16_re_quad_rs).

 Although model m202 demonstrated a large AIC improvement (ΔAIC = -1397), inspection of its predicted effects revealed implausible curvature—specifically, a biologically unlikely inverted quadratic effect of temperature.
 This suggests overfitting or confounding in the interaction structure.
 In contrast, m201 demonstrated moderate AIC improvement over the baseline model (ΔAIC = 18), with predictions that remained biologically realistic.
-However, nearly all interaction terms in m201 were non-significant except one, and model R² values and parameter estimates remained essentially unchanged.
+However, nearly all interaction terms in m201 were non-significant except one (list it?), and model R² values and parameter estimates remained essentially unchanged.
 These results confirm that most stream-specific variation in temperature responses is already accounted for by random slopes.
 Thus, when selecting our final model, the added complexity of fixed-effect interactions does not yield substantial inferential gains and is not justified.

-Redd- and Reach- Scale Habitat Variables.)
-Redd size was measured as the length of
+Redd- and Reach- Scale Habitat Variables

 3. Results

 3.1 High spatial/biological population heterogeneity